The refreshing taste of summer, all in a glass! With its fresh and juicy watermelon flavor, this drink is perfect for hot days at the beach.

 This recipe was inspired by my last visit to Costa Rica, where I first tried a delicious Tamarind Margarita cocktail.

-I couldn't wait to recreate this hydrating and cooling drink at home!
+I couldn't wait to recreate this hydrating and cooling drink with no added sugar at home!
 Every time I take a sip, I am transported back to the ocean vistas of Costa Rica with toucans and macaws flying overhead.

 - Ripe watermelon - the sweeter and riper, the better!